 Pompe disease is currently treated with ERT delivered by bi-weekly intravenous infusion.
-The only approved therapy for Pompe disease is Lumizyme (known as Myozyme outside of the United States), marketed by Sanofi Genzyme, which generated worldwide net sales of approximately €948 million euros in 2020.
+The only approved therapy for Pompe disease is Lumizyme (known as Myozyme outside of the United States), marketed by Sanofi Genzyme, which generated worldwide net sales of approximately €1.0 billion euros in 2021.
 We estimate that the average five-year cost to the healthcare system per Pompe patient prescribed standard of care treatment in the United States is approximately \$3.2 million.

-Though patients treated with ERT for Pompe disease have improved survival and respiratory function, ERT is not curative, and patients in long-term observational studies continue to have increased risk of heart failure and have residual muscle weakness including difficulties swallowing with risk of aspiration.
+Though patients treated with ERT for Pompe disease have improved survival and respiratory function, ERT is not curative, and patients in longterm observational studies continue to have increased risk of heart failure and have residual muscle weakness including difficulties swallowing with risk of aspiration.
 One challenge with ERT treatment for Pompe disease is that a standard dose requires approximately twenty-fold more enzyme compared to standard doses for Fabry or Gaucher diseases.
 Large doses of Lumizyme that are delivered systemically in order to achieve potentially therapeutic levels in the target tissues result in approximately 90% of patients developing antibodies against the therapy.
 These antibody responses may impact both the efficacy and safety of Lumizyme.
 The FDA approval of Lumizyme carries a black box warning related to the risk of severe allergic and immune mediated reactions, including life-threatening anaphylaxis.

-Our AVR-RD-03 program for Pompe disease is currently in preclinical development, and in 2020 we completed IND-enabling proof-of-concept preclinical studies, with toxicology studies expected to be completed in 2021.
+Our AVR-RD-03 program for Pompe disease has completed planned preclinical development, and we are planning to engage with regulatory authorities this year to discuss a potential path to the clinic with the goal of initiating a clinical trial in 2023.
 We are developing AVR-RD-03 to be a gene therapy product containing a codon-optimized human gene for GAA attached to a GILT tag designed to increase uptake of GAA in muscle cells.
 AVR-RD-03 will target patients with late onset Pompe disease, which represent the majority of patients with this disease.
 In addition, we believe that the utilization of busulfan in our conditioning regimen may have the potential to allow AVR-RD-03 to cross the blood-brain barrier, a feature which may yield therapeutic benefit.